 Graduate students are expected to allocate sufficient work time to coursework, engaging in brown bags, colloquia, and lecture series, and developing, conducting, and disseminating their research projects (including making regular progress on research milestone projects).
-In addition, department assistantships typically require 20 hours per week of service, generally allocated as 20 hours of graduate instructional assistance (see Funding section for additional information).
+In addition, department assistantships typically require 20 hours per week of service, generally allocated as 10 hours of instructional assistance and 10 hours of research assistance (see Funding section for additional information).
 Although graduate school is typically more than a full-time job and you will be busy, it is important to balance work with extracurricular activities and healthy life habits (including hobbies, exercise, intellectual or spiritual pursuits, healthy eating, and adequate sleep).
 If you feel that your workload is unmanageable, please discuss your concerns with your advisor, other faculty mentors, and/or the GPD.